How to Get Your Perfect Titanium 3D Print

 Are you thinking about 3D printing in titanium?
 Then this blog post is for you.
 We wanted to make sure that you have all the information you need to produce high-quality titanium 3D prints.
 So let’s get started and learn the basics of DMLS 3D printing in titanium.

 Models made in titanium are printed from a titanium powder that is sintered together by a laser to produce metal parts.
 Models in titanium are very strong, precise and can have a feature size as small as 0.25mm.
 Here are some of the highlights of 3D printed titanium, in a nutshell:

 - Our 3D printed titanium is jewelry-safe, so we expect no problems with allergies.

 - Our 3D printed titanium is the strongest material you can currently 3D print with i.materialise.

 - Our 3D printed titanium is a high-value material that is being used for high-end jewelry and watches.

-Unpolished 3D printed titanium objects (such as the ‘Titanium Rock’ and the ‘Ginko Leaf Cufflinks’ below) do not look like traditional shiny milled titanium parts.
+3D printed titanium objects with a matte finish (such as the ‘Titanium Rock’ and the ‘Ginko Leaf Cufflinks’ below) do not look like traditional shiny milled titanium parts.
 Instead, they are a bit grayer and more matte with a slightly rougher and less defined surface.

 The Technology: DMLS 3D Printing